jamatarmusic/GENajam/README.md

 Check out the SMSPower page to see all the algorithms.

 **Feedback** - Feedback is only enabled on OP1, so if that operator is turned down, you won't hear anything happening.
-I find that OP1 has to be at full 127 volume (TL) most of the time.
+I find that OP1 has to be at near max volume (120 or above) for full effect to be heard.

 **Pan** - The YM2612 only supports hard left, hard right and center pan.
-Pan at values lower than 32 will simply mute.
+Moving the knob all the way left mutes the sound.

-**TL or Volume** - This is simply the volume of each operator (and the amount it modulates the operator before it).
+**OP Volume** - This is simply the volume of each operator (and the amount it modulates the operator before it).
 As I said before, make sure OP4 is cranked as it's usually the oscillator at the start of the chain.

 **Multiple** - This is the multiplification factor on the frequency, or a kind of octave selector for the operator.
 The YM2612 has some nice pitched multipliers, so it's not just like a oscillator tuning amount, it gives you some nice tuning in musical steps.

 **Rate Scaling** - This is how much envelope should be scaled as you move up the keyboard.
 In simple terms, you could have a sound with a slow attack, decay and release and as you play higher up the keyboard, this amount gets shorted.

-**Detune** - Honestly, this is so subtle that you might turn this knob and be scratching your head, wondering if it does anything.
+**Detune** - Detune on the YM2612 works as a multiplication of the Multiple.
+Simply put, the higher the Multiple value is, the more this function will detune the sound.
+To hear this in action, choose Algorithm 0, set OP Volume to 0 for OP 1 and 2 and set to 110 for OP 3 and 4.
+Set the Multiple to just above 42 for both OP 3 and 4.
+Now play with the detune on OP 3 and you'll hear it shift very, very slightly.
+Great job Yamaha.

 **Attack, Decay 1, Decay 2, Release, TL2** - The Yamaha envelope is kinda unique.
 Attack, Decay and Release are as expected.
 However, you get a second Decay to play with and TL2 should really be called "Sustain".
 If you check out the SMSpower page, you'll see a great diagram of the envelope.
 The values are actually variable angles at each part of the envelope and may behave differently than your standard subtractive synth.
 For example, a low attack value is actually slow and a high value is fast.
 Same goes for release and decay.
 TL2 is just a volume control instead of an angle and annoyingly, the value is subtractive, so a low value means not much drop in volume at sustain and a high amount means lots of drop in volume at sustain.
 Another un-fun fact is there is a hard-coded bug in GENMDM where Decay 2 across all operators route to OP1.
 That means Decay 2 is permenantly set to 64 for OP2, OP3 and OP4 and can't be changed.